MeMyselfMirai/Released-as-Homebrew/README.md

 * Cacklejack is not implemented.
 * JSON Schema order does not match app data or documentation.
 * Certain online app functionalities are hard-coded to character ids, and cannot be replicated with homebrew characters.
-    * "alchemist": Token replacement reminders do not change character alignment.
+    * "alchemist" / "marionette": Token replacement reminders do not change character alignment.
     * "alchemist": Token replacement reminders do not change character types for the purpose of Minion Info.
     * "alchemist": Token replacement reminders do not change character types for the purpose of Lil' Monsta choices.
     * "magician": Character token does not appear in Minion Info.